gajeckaAnna/JavaDlaTestera/readme.md

 ## Features

-## Objectives
+## Tasks

-* create a new class BugReporter, containing first name, last name and email of the person who reports the bug
+* create a new class BugReporter, containing objectsL: firstName, lastName and email of the person who reports the bug
-* create setters & getters, toString(), equals(), hashCode() methods; add email validation
+* create setters & getters, toString(), equals(), hashCode() methods; move the email validation from the Bug class to BugReporter
-* create a new interface ConsoleNotification; add notifyStatusChange() which will be informing about the bug status changes
+* create a new interface ConsoleNotification; add notifyStatusChange() which will automatically be informing about the bug status change
 * add toString() to Bug.class

 ## Status

 Project is: _in progress_